“Developing Headspace” Programme

 4. A group Nurture Meal

-The programme begins at the start of the school year with our two-day Inspiring Leadership Residential set in two beautiful countryside locations in Bristol and Suffolk.
+The programme begins at the start of the school year with our two-day Transforming Leadership Residential set in a beautiful countryside location in Suffolk.
 The residential offers a unique opportunity for head teachers to consider how their vision for the coming year will be shaped by their hopes, aspirations and the insights of others on the programme.

 Review and Reflect Session